Skip to content

 • 1 civilian-converted supply ship is available, but it’s generally on the east coast.

 As you can see, it’s not a big force.
 In the Chinese sub scenario outlined above, what number of vessels have to stay in Canada to ensure our waters remain safe?
-Certainly both of the subs and at least three of the frigates.
+Certainly, both of the subs and at least three of the frigates.

 Let’s jump forward twelve years and let us assume we have made decisions that address many of the concerns I have outlined above, including a program to purchase new submarines.